 Here are my ten reasons why I like AmaWaterways river cruises.

 10. Complimentary bottled water

-9. AmaWaterways waitstaff doesn’t run away with the wine (or beer) when you’re still eating the last of your dinner.
+9. AmaWaterways waitstaff doesn’t run away with the wine (or beer) as you’re finishing dinner.

-8. Evening city tours – walking to wineries after dinner and after-dinner concerts ashore.
+8. Evening city tours – after-dinner walks and concert performances

-7. AmaWaterways has their own motor coaches in some cities with qualified drivers.
-Not lunatic drivers that race down two-lane backroads.
+7. AmaWaterways has their own motor coaches in many cities with qualified drivers.

 6. AmaWaterways pays it forward.
 In other words, they give back.

 AmaWaterways opened the ODA Free Village English School in the province of Siem Reap, Cambodia in association with ODA – the Orphans and Disabled Arts Association.
 Through financial support to the school, AmaWaterways sponsorship brings English-language skills to local children of grammar-school age to help improve their lives and assist with subsequent employment opportunities.